 - If the center fabric is pulling away from your chest instead of lying flat, get a bra with a bigger cup size.

-- If your bra moves easily when you raise your arms, or when you are lying down or doing any sort of activity, you should get a bra with a smaller band size.
+- If your bra moves easily when you raise your arms, or when you are lying down or doing any sort of activity, you should get a bra with smaller band size.

-- If your bra band is too tight, then shift to a bigger band size.
+- If your bra band is too tight, then shift to bigger band size.
 This will prevent unwanted shoulder grooves and back scars.

 - If you always wear the bra on the tightest hook, then this indicates that the bra is not tight enough for you.
-Shift to a smaller band size.
+Shift to smaller band size.
 When you wear a bra for the first time, you should always try it on the first hook (the most loose fitting) and it should fit perfectly that way.
-Rest of the hooks are meant to be used ONLY when the bra wears down after repeated washing or constant usage.
+The rest of the hooks are meant to be used ONLY when the bra wears down after repeated washing or constant usage.

 Like me, it is possible to measure your bra size at home.
-Please note that it is always best to consult an expert because the way you take your own measurements can vary depending on where you start from, how tightly you hold the measuring tape, the bra brand etc. I measured myself using this video found on YouTube but I found some variations.
+Please note that it is always best to consult an expert because the way you take your own measurements can vary depending on where you start from, how tightly you hold the measuring tape, the bra brand, etc. I measured myself using this video found on YouTube but I found some variations.
 After trying out different sizes and checking off points from the list given above of how a bra should not fit, I ended up with the perfect bra size.

 When Should I Measure Myself?